 Since its inception, the International Association of Interpersonal Hypnotherapists has believed in setting a standard of excellence in the field of professional hypnotherapy.
 We, as experienced hypnotherapists, see the challenges at hand and understand the need for a set of guidelines for all members to follow to help them grow, develop and expand their businesses within the guidelines of ethical professionals.
-To this end, we are implementing a Code of Ethics, which will be a primary document of adherence for all members of the Association and a benchmark for Interpersonal Hypnotherapy.
+To this end, we have implemented this Code of Ethics, which is a primary document of adherence for all members of the Association and a benchmark for Interpersonal Hypnotherapy.

-It’s our sincere hope you will recognize and support the attached code of ethics to raise the level of our work and industry standards.
+It is our sincere hope that you will recognize and support this Code of Ethics to raise the level of our work and industry standards.

 Matthew Brownstein, CIHt